-Any entitlement granted to the employees of your organization to receive real time NYSE Market Data.
+Any entitlement granted to the employees of your organization to receive real time NYSE Market Data for business use.
 All entitlements granted to the employees are reportable but not by individual names.
 Total number of entitlements should be reported for each location per product.